 Held, no taking.
 There was no taking of Hill's property interest in these animal parts.
 He has not been denied all economic use of his property, since personal property may have value or generate income in ways other than by sale.
-Further, the ESA permits one to sell endangered and threatened species if one obtains a permit under section 10(a) of the act.
-Finally, at the time Hill acquired the animal parts in the early 1980s, they were already subject to the ESA proscriptions at issue here.
-Therefore, he obtained no property right to sell the animals and so lost no right for which he can claim compensation.
+Further, the ESA permits one to sell endangered and threatened species if one obtains a permit under section 10(a) of the act.51 Finally, at the time Hill acquired the animal parts in the early 1980s, they were already subject to the ESA proscriptions at issue here.